sam-lilly/save_the_oceans/README.md

+## Save The Oceans Game

+## Background and Overview

+Save The Oceans is an underwater themed game where a diver is swimming through the ocean and trying to catch as many pieces of trash as it can in the net without catching any of the fish or sea animals.

+## Functionality and MVPs

+In STO players will
+ - automatically swim through the ocean
+ - move their character left and right with the arrow keys
+ - collect trash from the ocean in their net
+ - lose if they catch any fish or animals in their net
+ - random ocean facts when starting the game / losing the game
+ - player can never 'win'
+ - when player collects ~100 pieces of trash / gives them an ocean fact and then reloops to beginning
+ - "great job helping, but our oceans need so much work, you haven't won yet!"
+ *BONUS
+ - timer will run out if they run out of air
+ - have to collect air bubbles to be able to fill up their oxygen tank
+ - adding background underwater ocean sounds background music

+## Wireframes

+-* in repo

+## Architecture and Technology

+ - javascript game
+ - animating and drawing on cavas
+ - HTML & scss

+## Implementation Timeline

+ - create base for game (1 day)
+ - create canvas ocean and animals (2 days)
+ - build out game logic (1 day)
+ - styling (1 day)

+## Bonus Features

+ - background music for game
+ - ozygen tank running low, need to collect air bubbles to stay alive

+## Below are Skeleton Notes

 ## Node Version Manager (NVM)
 - To find out which version of node your machine is currently running, use the command `node -v` in your terminal
 - We want to build our projects in the latest stable build that is supported by all of our dependencies.